People's Socialist Republic of Albania: Self-reliance

 In 1980, Hoxha tapped Ramiz Alia to succeed him as Albania's communist patriarch, overlooking his long-standing comrade-in-arms, Mehmet Shehu.
 Hoxha first tried to convince Shehu to voluntarily step aside, but when this move failed, Hoxha arranged for all of the members of the Politburo to rebuke him for allowing his son to become engaged to the daughter of a former bourgeois family.
 Shehu allegedly committed suicide on 17 December 1981.
 Some suspect that Hoxha had him killed.
 Hoxha had Shehu's wife and three sons arrested, one of whom killed himself in prison.
 In November 1982, Hoxha announced that Shehu had been simultaneously working as a foreign spy for the United States, British, Soviet, and Yugoslav intelligence agencies in planning the assassination of Hoxha himself.
-"He was buried like a dog," Hoxha wrote in the Albanian edition of his book, The Titoites.
+"He was buried like a dog", Hoxha wrote in the Albanian edition of his book, The Titoites.

 In 1983 Hoxha relinquished many of his duties due to poor health, and Alia assumed responsibility for Albania's administration.
-Alia traveled around Albania extensively, standing in for Hoxha at major events and delivering addresses laying down new policies and intoning litanies to the enfeebled president.
+Alia traveled around Albania extensively, standing in for Hoxha at major events and delivering addresses laying down new policies and intoning litanies to the enfeebled leader.
 Hoxha died on 11 April 1985.
-Alia succeeded Hoxha to the presidency and became the legal secretary of the APL two days later.
+Alia was formally elected first secretary of the APL two days later.
 In due course, he became a dominant figure in the Albanian media, and his slogans were painted in crimson letters on signboards across the country.